krishanthisera/CKS-Challenges/challenge-03.md

 head  /var/www/html/index.html
 ```

-## Remediations
+## Remediation

-Kube bench has falged a couple of failed checks that needs to be fixed.
+Kube bench has flagged a couple of failed checks that needs to be fixed.

 ### Kubelet